claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- Succed State: stop an execution succesfully
 	- Fail State: stops eh executiion of a state machine and set failure
 	- Parallel States: can be used to create parallel branches of execution in your state machine The state machine does not move forward until both states complete
-- Step Function Inputs and Outputs: receive JSON event data as input and pass JSON as output
-	- You can manipulate JSON payload
-		- InputhPath: allows us to select what we plan to pass to current step
-		- Parameters: allows to construct key paris.
-When you want to use JSONPATH for parameters you  need to add ".$" to the key name
-		- ResultSelector: lets you create a collection of key value pairs, where the values are static or selected from the state's result.
-		- ResultPath: Let's you decide to
-			- Use only the output from a task
-			- Use the input as the output
-			- Use the output and add or have it replace an existing key in the input and have that as the output
-		- OutputPath:
-	- JSONPath is a query languafe for JSON, similar to Xpath for XML

 ## AWS Compute Optimizer
 Analyzes the current configuration of your AWS Compute resources, and their utilization metrics from Amazon CloudWatch over a period of the last 14 days.
 It will reccomend specific configuration changes